vti-foundation/vti-governance-reference/README.md

-# VTI Deterministic Governance Reference
+VTI Deterministic Governance Reference

 Public reference architecture for deterministic governance of consequential digital actions.

-## About VTI Foundation
+About VTI Foundation Inc.

-VTI Foundation is an independent nonprofit standards organization focused on deterministic governance for consequential digital systems.
+VTI Foundation Inc. is an independent nonprofit standards organization focused on deterministic governance for consequential digital systems.

 VTI develops standards and architectural frameworks for establishing whether a proposed digital action is authorized and admissible before that action is permitted to create consequence.